• Skip to primary navigation

 Notes

-• Use deli turkey cut ⅝-inch thick, then shred it if you don't have leftover turkey.
+• If you don't have leftover turkey, use deli turkey cut ⅝-inch thick, then shred it.

 • Serve it over cauliflower rice, zucchini noodle, or spaghetti squash if you want low carb options.

-• Use the filling for a savory family pie, or serve over puff pastry squares if you want pastry.
+• Use the filling for a savory family pie, or serve over puff pastry squares.

-• Serve it over corn bread wedges, waffles, crepes, or flat bread for some unique serving ideas.
+• Serve it over skillet cornbread wedges, waffles, crepes, or flatbread for some unique serving ideas.

 Nutrition